dsw7/DSW-Thesis/thesis_Met-aromatic_workdir_LOWLEVEL/README.md

 ## Met-aromatic low level routine
 ---
 A low level object oriented package for running the Met-aromatic algorithm.
-See DSW thesis for a theoretical description.
+See DSW thesis for a theoretical description. **The export csv method will be deprecated.**

 ### Contents
 ```